withastro/contribute.docs.astro.build/src/content/docs/guides/code-samples.md

 ```
 ``````

-These are the annotations you'll use most frequently in Astro docs.
+These are the annotations you'll use most frequently in Astro docs:

 ### File Name as Title

 Most code should include a sample file name so that we give the reader not only copy-pastable code, but also provide the file into which that code should be pasted.

+For code in the Astro docs repo, include a title attribute with quotation marks around the filename:

 `title="src/pages/index.astro"`

-Alternatively, write the file name as a code comment in a separate line.
+Alternatively, (required for code in the Astro core repo) write the file name as a code comment in a separate line.
 Write the file name of `.astro` files immediately after the opening `---`

 ``````markdown
  ```astro